Vigil, rally planned for 2nd anniversary of Floyd killing

 An all-day festival and a concert at the intersection were also planned for Saturday.

-Floyd, 46, died after Officer Derek Chauvin, who is white, pinned his knee on Floyd’s neck for 9 1/2 minutes as Floyd was handcuffed and pleaded that he couldn’t breathe.
+Floyd, 46, died after Chauvin, who is white, pinned his knee on Floyd’s neck for 9 1/2 minutes as Floyd was handcuffed and pleaded that he couldn’t breathe.

 Chauvin is serving 22 1/2 years in prison after being convicted of state charges of murder and manslaughter last year.
 The ex-officer also pleaded guilty to violating Floyd’s civil rights in a federal case, where he now faces a sentence ranging from 20 to 25 years.